symplyelah/Ifeoma-Egbogah/content/blog/English-Premier-League-Ranking-Series/02-Data-Exploration/Data-Exploration.Rmd

 ## What in the world!!!

-I recently came across a post that ranked __English Premier League (EPL)__ managers based on their winning percentages.
+I recently came across a post that ranked __English Premier League (EPL)__ managers based on their raw winning percentages.
 I felt that this approach was unfair to some exceptional managers whose winning averages may not accurately reflect their capabilities due to limited opportunities to manage games.
-For example, comparing a manager who oversaw 16 wins out of 80 games to one with 70 wins out of 350 games, both with a winning average of 20%, would be unfair.
+For example, comparing a manager who oversaw __16 wins out of 80 games__ to one with __70 wins out of 350__ games, both with a winning average of 20%, would be unfair.

 To address this, I decided to use Bayesian inference to determine the best manager in the Premier League, hoping that it would be Arsene Wenger, as I am a devoted Arsenal fan.
 Fingers crossed.